 Palestinian attackers killed after killing Israeli officer

-Three Palestinians armed with an automatic weapon and knives killed a young female officer on duty near Jerusalem's Old City in near simultaneous attacks at two locations Friday evening, before they were shot and killed.
-It was the latest bloodshed in a wave of Palestinian attacks on civilians and soldiers that erupted in 2015.
+Israeli police stand around a body of a Palestinian in Jerusalem, Friday, June 16, 2017.
+Three Palestinians armed with an automatic weapon and knives attacked Israeli officers on duty near Jerusalem's Old City in twin attacks at two locations Friday evening, critically wounding one before they were shot and killed.

 Discussions